-The Friday Brief by Girl Friday
+The Friday Brief with Phoenix Ricks

-The Friday Brief is a news podcast by Girl Friday, a boutique global affairs firm in Washington, D.C.
+The Friday Brief is a calm news podcast by Girl Friday, a boutique global affairs firm in Washington, D.C.
 We believe awareness impels action for a world of good.

 Episodes